mnaberez/vwradio/reverse_engineering/vw_premium_5_delco/faceplate.md

   Decoded Display RAM: ' 8770 5 3 0' (Signal Strength: FM  87.7Mhz = 0x0530)
   Decoded Display RAM: '10770 6 4 0' (Signal Strength: FM 107.0MHz = 0x0640)
 ```

+## LED Output Latch

+Writing `0x00` and `0xFF` to the LED Output Latch of the uPD16432B produced no visible effects on the faceplate.
+The `SOFTWARE 23` firmware does write different values to the output latch (search for `mem_fe3e`) but the purpose of this is not known.